hhoeflin/ConfigParser/README.md

 config$getfloat("a_float", NA, "Section 1")
 ```

-In it also easy to pre-seed a config file with e.g. all environment variables,
+It is also easy to pre-seed a config file with e.g. all environment variables,
 this time setting the **optionxform**  to **identity** to prevent the default lower-casing of all options and then read an INI file from disk.
 ```R
 config <- ConfigParser$new(Sys.getenv(), optionxform=identity)